 - (5) The management plan of a species approved prior to the entry into force of this Act applies until the date specified therein and is deemed to be equal to the action plan specified in § 49 of this Act. - (6) The list of areas included in the Natura 2000 network to be submitted to the European Commission will be approved by an order of the Government of the Republic.
-The areas included in the Natura 2000 network will be designated in adherence to the requirements set out in Articles 4(1) and (2) of Directive 2009/147/EC of the

-Page 34 / 36 Nature Conservation Act European Parliament and of the Council and Article 4(1) of Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora.
-[RT I, 18.04.2013, 1 - entry into force 01.05.2013]

-- (7) The proceedings for establishment of protection rules initiated prior to the entry into force of this Act will be completed in accordance with the Acts in force at the time of initiation thereof but not later than by 1 May 2007.
-For the purposes of this section, initiation shall mean publication of a notice in the official publication Ametlikud Teadaanded in accordance with subsection 5 (11) of the Protected Natural Objects Act, or obtaining an opinion concerning the draft of the protection rules from a county government, local authority, land owner or person concerned. - (8) The prohibition on the use of fertilizers provided for in clause 31 (2) 7) of this Act applies to protected areas the protection rules of which are established after the entry into force of this subsection.
+The areas included in the Natura 2000 network will be designated in adherence to the requirements set out in Articles 4(1) and (2) of Directive 2009/147/EC of the European Parliament and of the Council and Article 4(1) of Council Directive 92/43/EEC.
+[RT I, 05.04.2016, 2 entry into force 15.04.2016] - (7) The proceedings for establishment of protection rules initiated prior to the entry into force of this Act will be completed in accordance with the Acts in force at the time of initiation thereof but not later than by 1 May 2007.
+For the purposes of this section, initiation means publication of a notice in the official publication Ametlikud Teadaanded in accordance with subsection 5 (11) of the Protected Natural Objects Act, or obtaining an opinion concerning the draft of the protection rules from a county government, local authority, land owner or person concerned. - (8) The prohibition on the use of fertilizers provided for in clause 31 (2) 7) of this Act applies to protected areas the protection rules of which are established after the entry into force of this subsection.